ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 ## Prerequisites

-Before you start, follow the usual upgrade path to update your project to use the latest version of CKEditor 5.
-This will rule out any problems that may be caused by upgrading from an outdated version of CKEditor 5.
+Before you start, follow the usual upgrade path to update your project to use the latest version of CKEditor&nbsp;5.
+This will rule out any problems that may be caused by upgrading from an outdated version of CKEditor&nbsp;5.

 ## Migration steps